 Cost of a Divorce

 Divorce can often be expensive.
 In Florida, a divorce generally costs anywhere between $4,000 and $30,000.
 It is difficult to predict how much a divorce will cost because the expense depends on several factors, including whether there are minor children involved, the amount of property to be distributed, and each spouse’s willingness to communicate and compromise with a minimum of contention.
-If you are considering a divorce, it is important to contact an experienced attorney to help you through the process and promote your interests.
+If you are considering a divorce, it is important to contact an experienced West Palm Beach divorce lawyer to help you through the process and promote your interests.

 Court and Filing Fees